studAnja22/vteamBackend/README.md

 `address` (string): The address of the parking lot.
 `longitude` (float): The longitude of the parking lot.
 `latitude` (float): The latitude of the parking lot.
-`chargingStation` (string): ("true" or "false") Indicates if the parking lot has a charging station.
+`chargingStation` (string or bool): ("true" or "false") Indicates if the parking lot has a charging station.

 Example of complete form:
 {